 Adding new suppliers into the supply chain promotes competition, as companies will be vying for your business.
 Companies will be more apt to provide the most competitive rates which translate into a reduction of overall cost of your business’s product or service.
 If you choose to create a bidding scenario for one project, you will also be able to choose the best supplier to meet all of your needs based on their location, quality of goods/services, as well as cost.

-In 2015, The Hackett Group found companies that participate in a long-term supplier diversity program could generate a 133% greater Return on Investment than those firms that are not diversifying their supplier network.
+The Hackett Group found companies that participate in a long-term supplier diversity program could generate a 133% greater Return on Investment than those firms that are not diversifying their supplier network.
 Companies surveyed by The Hackett Group reported that supplier diversity programs drive an additional $3.6 million to an organization’s bottom line for every $1 million spent in procurement operating costs while having a lower overall operating cost.

 Sometimes you have to breathe new life into an old process and your supplier base is not an exception.
 Continually using the same suppliers can stifle creativity and create complacency within your organization and within your supplier base.
 You certainly do not want suppliers thinking that they will continue to have our business if they are not innovating and being competitive!
 To avoid this, it is imperative to introduce new and diverse suppliers to open your businesses up to new products, solutions, and services provided by the supplier.